 Are you setting and falling prey to your traps?

 - Next time you are in a meeting or discussion with someone – listen to your inner voice.

 - As you feel that the other person or you may be placed into an uncomfortable position, write down your thoughts about the other person.

-- Are those thoughts mainly negative ( he doesn’t get it, she is just being difficult, he never listens, there she goes again) or positive ( she really seems to understand, he is being very accommodating, she is a great listener).
+- Are those thoughts mainly negative ( he doesn’t get it, she is just being difficult, he never listens, there she goes again) or positive ( she really seems to understand, he is being very accommodating, she is a great listener)?

-- Write some of those thought down.
+- Write some of those thoughts down.